There is currently a lot of confusion, due to a lack of knowledge, about polished concrete. In fact,

 disadvantages to be taken into account.
 The following are the main ones:

-- Polished concrete can end up cracking if the expansion joints are not properly made.
+It can end up cracking if expansion joints are not properly made

 Polished concrete finishes